-Students pursuing an MA in sociology may choose a specialization in either institutions and inequality, or the sociology of globalization.
-Under the larger framework of these specializations, students may pursue studies in a wide range of areas of sociological inquiry.
+Students pursuing a Master of Arts in Sociology may pursue studies in a wide range of areas of sociological inquiry.
 Faculty in the program specialize in culture (including music, art, new media, and consumption); family, youth and aging; gender; globalization; immigration and migration; political economy, development and economic sociology; political sociology and social movements; race/ethnicity; religion; sociological theory; and urban sociology.
 The program is strongly connected to nonprofit and community groups, providing ample opportunity for research, internships, and employment.

 Application Requirements

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
-For information specific to the MA in sociology, see Application Requirements and Deadlines.
+For information specific to the MA in sociology, see Application Requirements and Deadlines on the departmental website.

 Policies